Debusine concepts

 There are six types of tasks but the most

-interesting ones are the Worker
+interesting ones are the Worker, Server and Signing tasks.

 Worker tasks

 Worker tasks run on external workers, often within some controlled execution environments.
-They can only interact with debusine through the public API.
+They can only interact with Debusine through the public API.
 Hence they will typically only consume and produce artifacts, and create relationships between them.

 Worker tasks can require specific features from the workers on which they will run.
 This is used to ensure that the assigned worker will have all the required resources for the task to succeed.